InfoCapsule 11: The Canada Education Savings Grant

 • A valid Social Insurance Number (SIN) is required for the subscriber and the beneficiary

-• In the case of the Additional CESG, a valid SIN is also required for the individual primary caregiver (PCG), their cohabiting spouse or common-law partner, if applicable
+• a valid SIN is also required for the individual primary caregiver (PCG), their cohabiting spouse or common-law partner, if applicable

-• A business number (BN) is required for a public PCG (department, institution or agency)
+• a business number (BN) is required for a public PCG (department, institution or agency)

 • Information on the individual PCG, their cohabiting spouse or common-law partner, or the public PCG, must be collected to request the Additional CESG